Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Life moved along.
 I graduated from college and got a job in New York, commuting from my apartment in New Jersey by train.

 One Friday, after work, I was on a cross town bus, gazing at the people on 42nd Street, in front of the Plymouth Shop.
 The light from the store window seemed to beam a spotlight on one woman.
-It was a beautiful picture, I thought, her glowing, highlighted among the shadows.
-It made me fantasize about a new career as a photographer.
+It was a beautiful picture, I thought, the woman almost glowing, highlighted among the shadows.
+I got the idea that someday I might become a photographer.
 As the bus slowed by I kept staring, then suddenly it hit me - it was Barbara Kamarowski.

 The next Friday at 5 PM, I was on 42nd Street marching toward the Plymouth Shop.
 My plan was to spot Barbara, approach casually and say, “Hey,” like I recognized her but couldn’t remember the name.
 It didn’t occur to me that my scheme was a bit of a stretch.